microsoft/azure-openai-service-proxy/README.md

     azd up
     ```

-    It will prompt you to provide an `azd` environment name (like "fastapi-app"), select a subscription from your Azure account, and select a location (like "eastus").
+    It will prompt you to provide an `azd` environment name (like "openai-proxy"), select a subscription from your Azure account, and select a location (like "eastus").
 Then it will provision the resources in your account and deploy the latest code.
 If you get an error with deployment, changing the location can help, as there may be availability constraints for some of the resources.

     On completion, the following Azure resources will be provisioned:

       ![](./docs/media/azure_resources.png)

-1. When `azd` has finished deploying, you'll see the REST endpoint docs URI in the command output.
-Visit that URI, and you should see the REST API docs! 🎉
+1. When `azd` has finished deploying you'll see a link to the Azure Resource Group created for the solution.
-1. If make any changes to the app code, just run:
+1. To make any changes to the app code, just run:

     ```shell
     azd deploy